AqwamCreates/DataPredict/docs/API/Models/AgglomerativeHierarchical.md

 * distanceFunction: The function that the model will use to train.
 Available options are “euclidean” and “manhattan“.

 * linkageFunction: The function to determine how clusters are merged together.
-Available options are "minimum", "maximum" and "groupAverage".
+Available options are "minimum", "maximum", "groupAverage" and "ward.

 * highestCost: The maximum cost where the training will stop when it is higher than this value.